DidoFayed/PAAJAYAA_DAA_E_Quiz2/README.md

 };
  ```

-After define a `card`, a `value` and how this value is obtained, create recurrent `solve24` function that uses the remained numbers and the result from previous operation.
+After define a `card`, a `value` and `msg` (how this value is obtained), create recurrent `solve24` function that uses the remained numbers and the result from previous operation.
 ```c
 bool Solve24_rec(vector<card>& nums, string& solution);
 ```